The joy of scuba diving in Bali

 I'm most afraid I'll panic and swim back to the surface when I take my mask off.
 Laci is waiting patiently.
 It takes infinity until I finally do it.
 I take my mask off, hold my nose while breathing slowly through the regulator, and wait for Laci's signal to put it back on.
 I concentrate only on breathing through the regulator, there’s no room for panic in my head somehow.
 When I get the signal, I let go of my nose, put the mask full of water back on, and with my terrible style I blow the water out of the mask.
 I open my eyes.
 Laci gestures to ask if I'm OK.
 I realize I'm more than OK.
 I feel a very intense feeling of happiness that is comparable to the feelings I usually experience only when eating good food.
 I did it!
 With my terrible style, but still.
 Suddenly, something unblocks inside me, I'm sure I will never have the problem to take off the mask underwater again.
 I show OK to Laci and we swim together to the others.

 Feeling motivated by the fact that I still live after the mask exercises, I can handle the other exercises without any problems.
 We are getting to the last test of the day.
 This is compass-based navigation.
-My buddy is Lucia, as always.
+My buddy is Lucia, as always when diving in Bali.
 At first she watches the compass and guides us according to the instructions we received from Laci, while I check our depth, then we swap.
 I am surprised that I can handle this task without any problems as well.

 Laci and the rest of the group join us shortly.
 After a while we get to the little wreck of the ship.
-"Olivia, you are 18 meters deep and looking at the shipwreck," I say to myself and I wonder how safe it is to share my diving experiences with my mom if I don’t want to give her a heart attack.
+"Olivia, you are 18 meters deep and looking at the shipwreck," I say to myself and I wonder how safe it is to share my diving experiences from Bali dive sites with my mom if I don’t want to give her a heart attack.

 Katka pulls me out from this awkward state of mind.
 She is pointing at something really small at the bottom, which I don’t have the chance to capture with my visual dysfunction.
 So I swim closer and I see a beautiful colorful sea slug (nudibranch).
 Really handsome, this one.